Stability patterns in representation theory: The general linear group

+\begin{proof} As discussed in \pref{art:V2}, full transpose is an asymmetric autoequivalence on the tensor category $\cV^{\otimes 2}$.
+Since it takes $\bE$ and $\bE'$ to themselves, it takes $A$ to itself and induces an equivalence of categories $\Mod_A \cong \Mod_A$.
+Since the tensor products $\ast^A$ are defined using only the tensor structure on $\cV^{\otimes 2}$, it maps to itself under this equivalence. \end{proof}

-\article[The Fourier transform] We now give a third application of Theorem~\pref{gl:amod}: the construction of a (nearly canonical) derived auto-equivalence of $\Rep(\GL)$, which we call the {\bf Fourier transform}.
+\article[The Fourier transform] We give another application of Theorem~\pref{gl:amod}: the construction of a (nearly canonical) derived auto-equivalence of $\Rep(\GL)$, which we call the {\bf Fourier transform}.
 By the theorem, it is enough to construct such an auto-equivalence on the derived category of $\Mod_A^{\fin}$.
 To do this, we use a variant of the construction of the Fourier transform on $\Sym(\bC\langle 1 \rangle)$ given in \cite[\S 6]{symc1}.
 We give only the main ideas here, details will appear in \cite{sskoszul}.
 Given an $A$-module $M$, the module

 is naturally a comodule over $B = \lw(\bE \otimes \bE')$, and so $\cT_n(M)^\vee$ is a module over $B$.
-We can apply the transpose functor \cite[(6.1.5)]{expos} with respect to $\bE'$ --- this was not defined for multivariate tca's there, but the natural guess for the correct definition works.
-By the Cauchy identity \cite[(6.2.8)]{expos}, we see that this transpose functor turns $B$ into $A$, and the $B$-module $\cT_n(M)$ into an $A$-module $\cF_n(M)$.
+We can apply the partial transpose functor \pref{art:V2} with respect to $\bE'$.
+By the Cauchy identity \cite[(6.2.8)]{expos}, this turns $B$ into $A$, and the $B$-module $\cT_n(M)$ into an $A$-module $\cF_n(M)$.
 In fact, $\cF_n$ is the $n$th homology of an equivalence of triangulated categories

 This equivalence takes $\rD^b(\Mod_A^{\fin})$ to the category of perfect complexes in $\rD(\Mod_A)$.
 Finally, the category of finitely generated projective objects of $\Mod_A$ is equivalent to the category of finite length injective objects of $\Mod_A$; this is a variant of \cite[\S 2.5]{symc1}.
 We can therefore move from perfect complexes back to $\rD^b(\Mod_A^{\fin})$.